Paroxysmisch/genome-assembly/dissertation/main.typ

 In this section, we detail our training and inference setup, discuss the various @gnn architectures tested, and explain our integration method of raw read data into the model.

 == Training and inference setup
+The training and inference pipeline begins by generating sequencing reads from a reference genome and constructing the corresponding overlap graph.
+Next, the ground-truth edge labels are computed corresponding to the optimal assembly.
+During training only, the overlap graph is masked and partitioned.
+Following this, features are extracted from the overlap graph according to the model used, and edge probability predictions are made by the model.
+Finally, the genome is reconstructed via greedy decoding and assembly metrics computed.

 === Generating the overlap graph
 The first step of generating an overlap graph is gathering the raw read data.
 Since we are unable to produce our own sequencing data, reads from the CHM13v2 @t2t human genome assembly are instead simulated.
 This simulation is performed using a utility called PBSIM3 that emulates the read profile of @pacbio @hifi long-reads according to fastq data (fastq is a format for storing the sequencing data, in addition to per-base quality scores that are crucial for our simulation) from the sequencing of the HG002 draft human reference.
 When simulating reads, a $times #h(0em) 60$ coverage factor is used (enough reads to cover the genome $60$ times over).